iotaledger/iota-wiki/docs/maintain/hornet/2.0/docs/how_tos/post_installation.md

 ## Update

-To update to none breaking updates, you can use the following command:
+You can update HORNET to the latest stable version with no breaking updates by running the following command:

 ```sh
 docker compose down && docker compose pull && docker compose up -d
 ```